ExWeb3/elixir_ethers/README.md

   |> Ethers.call()
 ```

-See `Ethersm.Multicall` if you want to perform multiple calls in a single
+See `Ethers.Multicall` if you want to perform multiple calls in a single
 eth_call request.

 ### Writing to Contracts